• Skip to primary navigation

 Four broccoli parathas on a white plate with pickle on top

-Numerous types of parathas are prepared in the Indian household such as Aloo Paratha, Paneer Paratha or Ajwain Paratha.
+Numerous types of parathas are prepared in the Indian household, such as Aloo Paratha, Paneer Paratha, Methi Paratha, Mooli Paratha, or Ajwain Paratha.
 All of them are incredibly nutritious.

 'Broccoli Paratha' is one such delectable paratha.
 This paratha is a filling breakfast made with broccoli, ginger, wheat flour, and spices.

 I find broccoli parathas more flavorful as compared to cauliflower paratha.
 And guess what, my kids love them too.
-They enjoy these stuffed parathas in their lunch box.
+They enjoy these stuffed parathas in their lunch box, just like their favorite Cheese Paratha.

-Once you start preparing these, they'll become a regular feature in your household.
+Once you prepare these, they’ll become a regular feature in your household.

 Broccoli has numerous health advantages.
 It lowers cholesterol, promotes heart health, is an effective antioxidant, and is also a good source of protein.